 Defamation is a legal cause of action designed to protect personal reputation.
-The action arises when something is written said or otherwise represented, about someone, to another or others, which tends to lower the reputation of that someone in the eyes of the community.
+The action for defamation arises when something is written, said or otherwise represented about someone, to another or others, which tends to lower the reputation of that someone in the eyes of the community.

 What is slander?

 Slander is a form of defamation in a non-permanent form, such as spoken words.
-In bygone days, a person suing for slander had to prove special damage flowing from the slander, because a casual conversation was seen by the common law as less damaging than a newspaper article or television programme.
+In bygone days, a person suing for slander had to prove special damage flowing from the slander.This is because a defamatory comment made in casual conversation was seen by the common law as less damaging than a newspaper article or television programme.

 What is libel?

 Libel is a form of defamation in a permanent form, such as writing in a newspaper or website, a cartoon or drawing.
 Various Australian States have passed defamation legislation that abolishes the old common law distinction between libel and slander.
-In South Australia the Defamation Act, 2005 (SA) applies and in section 7 of the Act the distinction between slander and libel was abolished which means that it is no longer necessary for a victim to prove special damage.
+In South Australia, the Defamation Act (SA) 2005 applies, and in section 7 of the Act the distinction between slander and libel was abolished, which means that it’s no longer necessary for a victim to prove special damage.

 How do I sue for defamation of character?

-The victim of defamation first issues a written “Concerns Notice”, which informs the publisher of the defamatory imputations that the victim considers are or may be carried about the victim.
+The victim of character defamation must issue a written “Concerns Notice”, which informs the publisher of the defamatory imputations that the victim considers are or may be carried about the victim.
 Within 28 days, the publisher can offer to make amends.
 If this does not resolve the matter, the victim must sue in court within 1 year of the defamation (a limited extension of time may sometimes be obtained).

 If you are out of time to commence an action for defamation or there is some other technical reason which bars such an action, it may be possible to proceed with an action for malicious falsehood.